Ignite-Laboratories/Enigmaneering/enigma0/step1/E0S1 - The Colonel of Kernels.md

 ### Clustered Activation

 The next concept I'd like to explore is _clustered activation_.
-It's quite simple - a wave of activations is provided a _wait group_ and when all of them call `Done()` a relay activation would be allowed to re-stimulate the cluster.
+It's quite simple - a wave of activations is provided a synchronization pointer that blocks a "relay" activation used to re-stimulate the cluster.

 It truly is that simple, but the concept is _powerful_ -